ministryofjustice/hmpps-allocate-key-workers-ui/README.md

 ### Syncing API Types With Swagger

-Run `npm run swagger` to pull the latest typedefs from the api backend.
+Run `npm run swagger-keyworker` to pull the latest typedefs from the api backend.

 ## Deployment
 This application is deployed to the Cloud Platform using Helm charts located in `helm_deploy/`.